 The RWS will undergo a revision process at least every five years.
-The RAF Certification Procedures will typically be revised alongside the RWS.
-The next revision is tentatively scheduled to begin in 2024, for completion in 2025.
+The RAF Certification Procedures will typically be revised alongside the RAF standards, which are being incorporated in the new comprehensive Textile Exchange standard that will be released at the end of 2023.
+(The next revision is tentatively scheduled to begin in 2024, for completion in 2025.)
 You may submit feedback to the certification procedures at any time; send to Assurance@TextileExchange.org.
 Points of clarification may be incorporated into supplementary and guidance documents prior to 2024.
 More substantive feedback or suggested changes will be collected and reviewed as part of the next revision of the document.

-Document Revision History
+Revision History

 Responsible Animal Fiber Certification Procedures 2.0, released April 2020 Note: V2.0 is the earliest version of this document in order to align with versions of the RWS.
-Responsible Animal Fiber Certification Procedures 2.1, released July 2021
+Responsible Animal Fiber Certification Procedures 2.1, released July 2021 Responsible Animal Fiber Certification Procedures 2.2, released June 2023